Tax Estimates Only

 | Local tax | None included | No local lottery tax layer is included in the default estimate. |

-Source note: Virginia Department of Taxation and Virginia Lottery Official Website.
+Source note: Virginia Tax - Individual income tax rates and Virginia Lottery - Claim a Prize.
 This page reflects current federal withholding and state tax treatment for lottery winners.

 Virginia lands in the middle for lottery winners.
 Federal taxes remain the largest driver, and state-specific rules can still materially change your final take-home amount.